digitalcredentials/docs/integration/jff.md

 Coming soon:  link to CHAPI docs that explain how wallets interact with the playground.

-## Integrating with the Learner Credential Wallet
+## Integrating with the DCC Learner Credential Wallet

 For JFF 2, the Learner Credential Wallet (LCW) will be invoked with a deep link like this example:

 `org.dcconsortium://request?auth_type=bearer&issuer=jff&challenge=90u09j04&vc_request_url=http://issuer.myserver.org/exchange/8989844`

-Make sure the end user understands that they must click the deep link while on their phone, from either a web page or an email, and that they must already have the DCC wallet installed.
+Make sure the end user understands that they must click the deep link while on their phone, from either a web page or an email, and that they must already have the DCC Learner Credential Wallet installed.

 [Install the DCC LCW from here - Apple and Android](https://lcw.app)